 - (a) Following invasive internal inspections, tanks must be repaired and tightness tested in accordance with WAC 173-360A-0490. - (b) Lined tanks failing an internal inspection must be repaired and tightness tested in accordance with WAC 173-360A-0490.
-Lined tanks that cannot be repaired in accordance with a code of practice must be permanently closed in accordance with WAC 173-360A-0810.214 - (3) Reporting.
-Internal inspections of lined tanks must be reported to the department within thirty days using the applicable checklist provided by the department.
+Lined tanks that cannot be repaired in accordance with a code of practice must be permanently closed in accordance with WAC 173-360A-0810.215 - (3) Reporting.
+Internal inspections of lined tanks must be certified and reported in accordance with WAC 173 360A 230(3)(b) reported to the department within thirty days using the applicable checklist provided by the department.
 The checklist must be completed by the service provider. - (4) Recordkeeping.
-Records of internal inspections of lined tanks must be maintained until the UST system is permanently closed or undergoes a change-in-service.215
+Records of internal inspections of lined tanks must be maintained in accordance with WAC 173-360A-490-until the UST system is permanently closed or undergoes a change-in-service.
+216

-213 Consistent with §280.21(b) of the federal rule, updated the codes of practice that may be used to comply with internal inspection requirements for lined tanks.
+214 Consistent with §280.21(b) of the federal rule, updated the codes of practice that may be used to comply with internal inspection requirements for lined tanks.

-214 Consistent with §280.21(b)(1)(ii) of the federal rule, added requirement that lined tanks must be permanently closed if the lining cannot be repaired.
+215 Consistent with §280.21(b)(1)(ii) of the federal rule, added requirement that lined tanks must be permanently closed if the lining cannot be repaired.

-215 Clarified record retention requirement for internal inspections of lined tanks (same as for repairs).
+216 Clarified record retention requirement for internal inspections of lined tanks (same as for repairs).

-WAC 173-360A-0450 Operation and maintenance of containment sumps used for interstitial monitoring of piping216
+WAC 173-360A-0450 Operation and maintenance of containment sumps used for interstitial monitoring of piping217

-Owners and operators of UST systems with containment sumps used for interstitial monitoring of piping must comply with the requirements of this section and the walkthrough inspection requirements in WAC 173-360A-0420 to ensure the equipment is operating properly and will prevent releases to the environment.
+Owners and operators of UST systems with containment sumps used for interstitial monitoring of piping shall comply with the requirements of this section and the walkthrough inspection requirements in WAC 173-360A-0420 to ensure the equipment is operating properly and will prevent releases to the environment.

 - (1) Periodic monitoring or testing.
-Containment sumps used for interstitial monitoring of piping must meet one of the following requirements: - (a) The containment sump is double-walled and the integrity of both walls is monitored at least annually as part of the walkthrough inspection in WAC 173-360A-0420(1)(b)(i)(C).
+Containment sumps used for interstitial monitoring of piping must meet one of the following requirements: - (a) The containment sump is double-walled and the integrity of both walls is monitored at least annually as part of the walkthrough inspection in {WAC 173-360A-0420(1)(b)(i)(C)}.
 If monitoring is discontinued, the containment sump must be tightness tested in accordance with (b) of this subsection within thirty days; or - (b) The containment sump is tightness tested at least every three years to ensure it is liquid tight.
-The tightness test must be performed: - (i) By or under the direct supervision of a service provider certified in accordance with Part 9 of this chapter; 217 and - (ii) Using a vacuum, pressure, or liquid test (including a low level liquid test) performed in accordance with: - (A) The manufacturer's instructions; - (B) A code of practice.
-The following code of practice may be used to meet this requirement: Petroleum Equipment Institute, Recommended Practice 1200, "Recommended Practices for the Testing and Verification of Spill, Overfill, Leak Detection and Secondary Containment Equipment at UST Facilities;" or - (C) Requirements determined by the department to be no less protective of human health and the environment.218 - (2) Repairs.
-Containment sumps that are not operating properly must be repaired in accordance with WAC 173-360A-0490 or replaced in accordance with WAC 173-360A-0300.
+The tightness test must be performed: - (i) By or under the direct supervision of a service provider certified in accordance with Part 9 of this chapter; 218 and - (ii) Using a vacuum, pressure, or liquid test (including a low level liquid test) performed in accordance with: - (A) The manufacturer's instructions; - (B) A code of practice.
+The following code of practice may be used to meet this requirement: Petroleum Equipment Institute, Recommended Practice 1200, "Recommended Practices for the Testing and Verification of Spill, Overfill, Leak Detection and Secondary Containment Equipment at UST Facilities;" or - (C) Requirements determined by the department to be no less protective of human health and the environment.219 - (2) Repairs.
+Containment sumps that are not operating properly must be repaired in accordance with WAC 173-360A-0490 or replaced in accordance with WAC 173-360A-0300. - (3) Reporting.
+Tightness tests of containment sumps must be certified and reported in accordance with WAC 173-360A-230(3)(b)reported to the department within thirty days using the applicable

-216 Consistent with §280.35 of the federal rule, added operation and maintenance requirements for containment sumps used for interstitial monitoring of piping.
+217 Consistent with §280.35 of the federal rule, added operation and maintenance requirements for containment sumps used for interstitial monitoring of piping.
 Except as otherwise noted, the requirements are the same as in the federal rule.